RE curriculum at Darlinghurst

 Our RE syllabus includes the study of Christianity in its local, national and global forms as well as the other principal religions represented in Great Britain (here regarded as Buddhism, Hinduism, Islam, Judaism and Sikhism).
 We will also be studying other religions of local significance, including those with secular philosophies.

 Children at Darlinghurst learn about and from religion.
-They investigate the nature of religion, its key beliefs and teachings, practices, their impacts on the lives of communities and the varying ways in which these are expressed.
+They investigate the nature of religion, its key beliefs and teachings, practices, it's impacts on the lives of communities and the varying ways in which these are expressed.
 We teach our pupils skills of interpretation, analysis and explanation.
 Once the children have learned about a religion, they develop reflections and responses to their own experiences and their knowledge of this religion.
-This develops their abilities in interpreting and evaluating, particularly with reference to questions of identity, belonging, meaning, purpose, truth, values and commitments.
+This develops their abilities in evaluating, particularly with reference to questions of identity, belonging, meaning, purpose, truth, values and commitments.